The Focal Quantal Response Equilibrium: Modeling Focality

 \subsubsection{Matching Pennies Games}

-The first normal-form game of \cite{goeree2001ten} is the matching pennies games we described in \autoref{het:FLE}.
+The first normal-form games of \cite{goeree2001ten} are the matching pennies games we described in \autoref{het:FLE}.
 Let us derive regret-averse focal sets for the three matching pennies games in \autoref{mpfreq}.
 Since all three are $2\times 2$ games, we can apply Observation \autoref{obs4}.

 In the symmetric matching pennies game ($\Gamma_1$ of \autoref{mpfreq}), both strategies are included in the regret-averse focal set for each player.
 More precisely, by Observation \autoref{obs4} we have $F_1(S_1)=\{U, D\}$ and $F_2(S_2)=\{L, R\}$ since $8+4=4+8$.
 Therefore, the Focal QRE and the QRE coincide.
 Moreover, in both asymmetric matching pennies games, $\Gamma_2$ and $\Gamma_3$, $F_2(S_2)=\{L, R\}$ since the column players' strategies are payoff symmetric (i.e., $8+4=4+8$).